Evan looked across the

-fire lit living room at Doc Steffax.
-"Come on, Doc.
-Psychology is one
+looked across the fire-lit living room at Doc Steffax.
+“Come on, Doc.
+Psychology

 writer just like I am.
 I mean, you guys come across like an elite group of